ghostbyte-dev/ghostbyte-website/_posts/introduction-to-markdown.md

   url: "/assets/blog/introduction-to-markdown/cover.webp"
 ---

-Markdown is a markup language which was developed with the goal that it should be extremely easy to write and easy to read.
+Markdown is a markup language which was developed with the goal that it should be extremely easy to read and easy to write.
 It was created by John Gruber in collaboration with Aaron Schwartz and first published in December 2004 on his website:

  [daringfireball.net/projects/markdown](https://daringfireball.net/projects/markdown/)